justeslam/offsec2/notes/common_web_attacks.md

 ...
 ```

-The decoded data contains MySQL[411] connection information, including a username and password.
+The decoded data contains MySQL connection information, including a username and password.
 We can use these credentials to connect to the database or try the password for user accounts via SSH.

 While the php://filter wrapper can be used to include the contents of a file, we can use the **data:// wrapper** to **achieve code execution**.
 This wrapper is used to **embed data elements as plaintext or base64-encoded data in the running web application's code**.
 This offers an alternative method when we cannot poison a local file with PHP code.